Wyoming Car Shipping: 2026 Costs & Routes

 Open carrier transport

-Open trailers cost less than enclosed ones.
-If your vehicle doesn't need extra protection, an open trailer is a smart budget choice.
-Reserve enclosed trailers for high-end or luxury vehicles that need premium care.
+Open trailers cost less than enclosed trailers.
+Standard cars ship fine on open trailers.
+Reserve enclosed trailers only for high-end vehicles that need extra protection.

 7